Can taking extra vitamins for brain injury boost your recovery?

 It also helps your brain cells produce energy, which is crucial for the brain’s healing process.

-When you are choosing a B12 supplement, go for methyl B12.
+When you are choosing a B12 supplement, look for methyl B12.
 This type of B-12 is more stable and easier for your body to use than other types of B-12.

 3. MCT Oil